KimTurboutique/MarketingAgency/README.md

 ## Marketing Agency

 This project was done for the Bootcamp Week 1 Challenge.
 For a marketing company "Horiseon".
-The project was done with a started code, that was improvised using:
+The project was done with a starter code, that was improvised using:

 * Code Refactoring- replacing non-semantic HTML tags with semantic HTML- using HTML 5 best practices.
 * DRY CSS practices- limiting repetitive CSS properties by adding class selectors and consolidating the elements that share the same properties.